Omega Seamaster Calendar Cal.503 18ct Pink Gold 1959

 Free UK Special Delivery

-Here we have an early Omega Seamaster Calendar in 18ct pink gold with the rarely seen matching pink dial.
-This substantial case is of a robust design and carries the first non-bumper, full rotor automatic movement, the Cal.503 from 1959.
-This was a very expensive and fine quality watch when new, being one of very few 18ct Pink gold Omega Reference 2849SC-2 models produced.
-Having recently been sympathetically restored, this particular watch is in tip-top condition in every aspect.
+Here we have an early Omega Seamaster Calendar in 18ct pink gold with a rarely seen matching pink dial.
+This substantial case is of a robust design and carries the first non-bumper, full rotor automatic movement, the Cal.503.
+This was a very expensive watch when new, being one of very few 18ct pink gold Omega Reference 2849SC-2 models produced.
+Having recently been sympathetically restored, this particular watch is in tip-top condition from every aspect.

-As far as we know, pink dials were only available on pink gold Seamasters in the 1950s and this deluxe dial would have made this very special watch when first produced.
-Applied pink gilt ‘spearhead’ hour indices, matched with the original and restored pink gilt Dauphine hands, all of which look wonderful against the pink gold case.
+As far as we know, pink dials were only available on pink gold Seamasters in the 1950s, therefore this deluxe dial would have made this a very special watch when first produced.
+The dial carries applied pink gilt ‘spearhead’ hour indices, matched with the original and restored pink gilt ‘dauphine’ hands, all of which look wonderful against the pink gold case.
 This superb dial catches the light beautifully, as we have tried to demonstrate in the photographs.
 It is typically 1950s, effortlessly classic, elegant and stylish.

 As this is a Seamaster Calendar, a date window at 3 is delicately framed in pink gilt to match the rest of the dial.

 The dial is signed with an applied gilt Omega brand, with ‘Omega’, ‘Automatic’, below, ‘Seamaster’ and ‘Calendar’, with ‘Swiss Made’ at the very bottom.

 This is the original dial which has been restored to the highest standards by our dial restorers, which are considered to be the best in the U.K.